All Episodes

 This is not even a mile, guys.

-Not even a fucking mile.
+Not even a fucking mile, right?

-So this, you know, and I've made this mistake where I'm like, oh shit, I'm in the wrong lane.
+So this, you know, and I've made this mistake where I'm like, oh, shit, I'm in the wrong lane.

 Because what I really meant to do was go down this street right here, right?

-So you come around this street right here, and then you can see here, here's the bridge, right?
+And then you can see here, here's the bridge, right?

-Uh is a little gate right here.
+And then bam is a little gate right here.

 And there's Mexico right there, my friends.